 The cost of the most frequently prescribed HIV treatment regimens in the United States exceeds $40,000 per year, despite equivalent, FDA approved, generic regimens costing less than $100 per year in other countries.

-The exorbitant cost of HIV treatment in the United States presents a large number of barriers both to individuals living with HIV attempting to access HIV treatment and to public health systems attempting to end the HIV epidemic.
-Currently the Federal Government alone spends more than $20 billion on HIV treatment, with the largest programs spending the majority of these funds on purchasing HIV medications.
+The exorbitant cost of HIV treatment in the United States creates barriers for both individuals living with HIV attempting to access disease-altering treatment, and to public health systems attempting to end the HIV epidemic.
+The federal government alone spends more than $20 billion on HIV treatment, with the largest programs spending the majority of these funds on purchasing HIV medications.

 DRUG PRICE-FIXING EXPLAINED